bluekamandy/neurofeedback/README.md

 ## Acknowledgments

 [Richard Waltman](http://richardwaltman.com/) was generous in helping me to understand how to pass information from OpenBCI properly via OSC to Max.

+My professor Karl Yerkes, whose support, feedback, and patience enabled this project and helped me to do something I thought was beyond my level.